 Obtaining a signed medical authorization statement.
 Your car accident claims adjuster may ask you to sign a general medical authorization statement, which would give them access to your past medical records.
-It’s critical that you not sign a medical authorization statement or any other doctor without first speaking to an experienced car accident lawyer in Fort Lauderdale.
+It’s critical that you not sign a medical authorization statement or any other doctor without first speaking to an experienced lawyer.

 Monitoring your activities.
 Your claims adjuster may go as far as following, photographing, and filming you as you perform routine activities.
 By monitoring you closely, your adjuster hopes to catch you in the act of doing something that demonstrate you are not injured, such as lifting heavy groceries or running after a bus.
 If they are able to find something that contradicts your described injuries in any way, they may be able to undermine your injury claim.